glicol/glicol-js-org/src/md/introduction.md

 ## What's glicol.js?

-This is a light-weight, garbage-collection free, memory-safe and easy-to-use audio library for browsers.
-It's written in Rust and ported to JavaScript via `WebAssembly` and runs in `AudioWorklet` thread in browsers.
-The communication between the main thread and the audio thread is done with `SharedArrayBuffer`*.
+Glicol.js is the audio engine of [Glicol computer music language](https://glicol.org) ported from Rust to JavaScript as an NPM package.

+Advantages:

+- A super light-weight package (Glicol.js is 2MB whereas Tone.js is 11MB).
+- Top-level audio performance: do any heavy stuff on main thread; no garbage-collection in audio thread; no memory leaking.
+- Write much less code for the audio graph/node in the what-you-see-is-what-you-get (declarative) style.
+You will see more on this next.
+- Robust error-handling from Rust; no need to do try-catch.

+Some requirement/limitation:

+- The browsers need to reletively new (see https://caniuse.com/?search=audioworklet).
+So, if you want to support older version, this tool is not for you, at least for now.
+- It's recommanded to use [Vite](https://vitejs.dev/) for developing music apps with Glicol.
+You can use it to create vanilla JS, Vue, React, Svelte project, with either JS or TS.
+It's way more faster than other tools and most of Glicol tests and demos are built with Vite.
-> *Without SAB, you can still use Glicol.
-However, to get the best audio performance, you need to have `cross-origin isolation` enabled on the web server (both the dev server and the one you deploy your web app) to use this package.
+- To get the best audio performance, you need to have `cross-origin isolation` enabled on the web server (both the dev server and the one you deploy your web app) to use this package.
 For `Vite` dev server, you can use my plugin [here](https://github.com/chaosprint/vite-plugin-cross-origin-isolation).
 For deployment on `Netlify` or `Firebase`, check their docs for editing the header files.
 If you use a customised server, you have to figure it out yourself.

-> It's recommanded to use `Vite` for developing music apps with Glicol.
-You can use it to create vanilla JS, Vue, React, Svelte project, with either JS or TS.
-It's way more faster than other tools and most of Glicol tests and demos are built with `Vite`.
+In short, Glicol.js offers the ceiling-level audio performance in browsers, with robust memory-safety control and you will have a smooth coding experience.
+As trade-offs, it doesn't support old browsers for now and to get best of it, we recommand you use Vite and enable CORS for your dev and deployment server.

-## Why glicol.js?
+## Get started

-### Light-weight
-`glicol.js` is only 2.1 MB whereas `tone.js` is 11.3 MB.
-This means that you can save more bandwidth and increase the loading speed for your web app.

-> It's possible to make it even smaller in the future by using only a module of Glicol.

-### Easy to use

-With the top-level audio performance in the browser, Glicol is yet easy to use.
-The balance between minimalism and readability/ergonomics is consistent in the API designing.
 After you `npm i glicol`, you can just write:

 ```js
 import Glicol from "glicol"